zmcdougall/zmcdougall/README.md

 About
 ---------
-*I am a passionate Data Scientist with proven track record of process improvement within demanding operations environments.
+*I am passionate about data and have a proven track record of process improvement within demanding operations environments.
 Outside of my work hours I am pursuing an MSBA and learning important technologies such as R, Python, and SQL.
 My favorite class so far has been Statistics and Predictive Analytics.
 I found modeling to be a fascinating and powerful tool.
 I believe data driven decisions are almost always superior to decisions based on gut feel alone.
 I love turning complex datasets into actionable insights.*

 Education
 ---------